Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 #### I like the way the Buddha says this, the Buddha says, never get addicted to your requests.

-Let me show you what this looks like then, in a nonviolent communication way.
+Let me show you what this looks like then, in a Nonviolent Communication way.

 (1:00:30)
-A woman came back the second day of a workshop and said to me, I went home and tried what you taught us yesterday, Marshall about being honest in a nonviolent communication way.
+A woman came back the second day of a workshop and said to me, I went home and tried what you taught us yesterday, Marshall about being honest in a Nonviolent Communication way.
 I tried it, but it didn't work.
 I said, let's learn from it.

 What did you say and to whom?
 She said it was the message I gave to my oldest son.
 When I got home yesterday, I noticed that he had not done three things that he said he was going to do in terms of cleaning up around the house.
 She told me how she expressed herself honestly to him.

 She told me how *she made a clear observation*.
 She pointed out to him these three things he hadn't done. *She clearly expressed her feelings and needs*.
 She made a *clear request*.
 She said, Would you please go and do those three things now?
-So she had clearly use the language of nonviolent communication.
+So she had clearly use the language of Nonviolent Communication.

 I said, What's the problem?
 That sounds like you really expressed it pretty clearly.